mitranim/emerge/readme.md

 structure starting at the root.
 Preserves as many original references as possible.
 The original is unaffected.

+Ignores/removes tree leaves that would have `undefined` values.

 Returns the original reference if the result would be deep-equal.

 ```javascript